 This Santa Cruz beach allows dogs on-leash, making it a lovely, scenic place to walk for you and your dog.
 If you’re looking for somewhere that allows more freedom for your dog to explore the shore, there are more than enough options to add variety to your Santa Cruz beach holiday.

 From 10 AM to 4 PM, dogs are allowed off-leash on this Santa Cruz beach.
 Mitchell’s cove is located between West Cliff Drive and Almar Avenue, with steps that take you and your pet from the cliffside down to the beach.

 Keep your eye on the tide, though.
-If you don’t time it to coincide with a tidal ebb, you may find there’s more of Monterey bay than just a beach.
+If you don’t time it to coincide with a tidal ebb, you may find there’s more of Monterey Bay than sand.
 Hardly ideal for a coastal ramble!
 When the tide’s out though, this beach is a beautiful cliffside excursion for you and your pet.

 Seabright State Beach

-With lots of sand for digging, walking, and burying beloved treasures in, this Santa Cruz beach is a favorite with visitors.
+With lots of sand for digging, walking, and burying beloved treasures in, this state park is a favorite with visitors.
 Dogs are allowed on-leash here.
-The view of the harbor and wharf contribute to this beach’s famously evocative views.
+The view of the harbor and Santa Cruz wharf contribute to this beach’s famously evocative views.

-Its sunrises and sunsets are particularly noteworthy, making this dog-friendly beach ideal for the early riser as well as the sunset worshipper.
+Its sunrises and sunsets are particularly noteworthy, making this dog-friendly beach ideal for the early riser as well as the sunset worshiper.

-Both stairs and a trail grant you access to this beach, but it’s steep gong, so if you do decide to visit, take your time on the descent.
-There’s no need to spoil your walk with a turned ankle, and the bluffs and ocean views are worth the effort.
+Both stairs and a trail grant you access to this beach, but it’s steep going, so if you do decide to visit, take your time on the descent.
+There’s no need to spoil your walk with a turned ankle, and the bluffs and ocean views along the way are worth the extra patience.

 To prevent disappointment, we’ve put together a list of Santa Cruz beaches for families you and your children are bound to enjoy.